 On the Search tab, configure the following search criteria:

 - Start date and End date: The last seven days are selected by default.
 Select a date and time range to display the events that occurred within that period.
-The date and time are presented in local time.
+The date and time are presented in Coordinated Universal Time (UTC).
 The maximum date range that you can specify is 90 days.
 An error is displayed if the selected date range is greater than 90 days.

 If you're using the maximum date range of 90 days, select the current time for the Start date.
 Otherwise, you'll receive an error saying that the start date is earlier than the end date.
 If you've turned on auditing within the last 90 days, the maximum date range can't start before the date that auditing was turned on.